International Accounting Standards Board (IASB)

-IASB stands for the International Accounting Standards Board, which is linked with the IFRS that stands for International Financial Reporting Standards.
-The IASB is not only an independent body but it is a private sector that deals mainly with different accounting aspects under the jurisdiction of the International Financial Reporting Standards.
+IASB stands for the International Accounting Standards Board, linked with the IFRS that stands for International Financial Reporting Standards.
+The IASB is an independent body, but it is a private sector that deals mainly with different accounting aspects under the jurisdiction of the International Financial Reporting Standards.

-It was formed way back in 2001 as a way of replacing the IASC that was the International Accounting Standards Committee.
+It was formed way back in 2001 to replace the IASC that was the International Accounting Standards Committee.

-It has a total of 14 members who deal with the technical matters that are linked to the development or revision of the financial statements.
-It focuses on dealing with issues that are either not focused within the IFRS or are not dealt with by the accounting standards.
+It has 14 members who deal with the technical matters linked to the development or revision of the financial statements.
+It focuses on dealing with either not focused on within the IFRS or are not dealt with by the accounting standards.

 Benefits of IFRS and IASB

-There are several advantages that are linked to the adoption of the International Accounting Standard Boards rules and regulations.
+Several advantages are linked to the adoption of the International Accounting Standard Boards' rules and regulations.
 Some of them are mentioned below: